godlychrist/WebPage/README.md

+# Aventones

-It's just a basic layout of a web page it doesn't have any functions, so it's the layout using HTML & CSS
+## It's just a layout of a Web Page using CSS & HTML